 \section{M4-micro dataset}

-From an original M4 subset of 12563 micro-economic time series we excluded 2 monthly cases (ID=19700 and ID=19505) due to the lack of dynamics.
-Among 12561 selected cases level of aggregation was as follows: 1476 daily, 112 weekly and 10973 monthly.
-All selected cases were pre-processed by segmenting them to have a proper train/test splits at several forecasting horizons.
-Forecasting horizons with varying number of steps ahead were considered: 15, 30, 90, 180, 365 and 730 days for daily data; 4, 13, 26, 52, and 104 weeks for weekly data; 6, 12, 24, 60 and 120 months for monthly data.
+We excluded two monthly cases (ID=19700 and ID=19505) from an original M4 subset of 12563 micro-economic time-series due to the lack of dynamics.
+Among 12561 selected cases level of aggregation was as follows: 1476 daily, 112 weekly, and 10973 monthly.
+All selected cases were pre-processed by segmenting them properly into train/test splits at several forecasting horizons.
+Forecasting horizons with a varying number of steps ahead were considered: 15, 30, 90, 180, 365, and 730 days for daily data; 4, 13, 26, 52, and 104 weeks for weekly data; 6, 12, 24, 60, and 120 months for monthly data.

-With respect to specifics of time series representation space~\cite{Spiliotis2020} and to avoid potential concept drift situation if meta-learners are built using random sub-spaces we split dataset by performing a careful stratified 2-fold cross-validation (2-fold CV).
-Stratification is done here by efficient balanced sampling~\cite{Deville2004} on 3D $t$-SNE~\cite{Maaten2014} projection of time series features, which allows to split time series dataset into two equally-sized parts where in each part the overall representation space of initial dataset is covered thoroughly.
-Result of such stratification is visualized in Fig.~\ref{fig:samples}, where resulting CV folds are depicted after 2D $t$-SNE projection.
+Concerned with specifics of time-series representation space~\cite{Spiliotis2020} and to avoid potential concept drift situation if meta-learners are built using random sub-spaces, we split the dataset by performing a stratified 2-fold cross-validation (2-fold CV) carefully.
+Stratification is done here by an efficient balanced sampling~\cite{Deville2004} on 3D $t$-SNE~\cite{Maaten2014} projection of time-series features, which allows splitting the time-series dataset into two equally-sized parts where each part covers the overall representation space of the initial dataset.
+The result of such stratification is visualized in Fig.~\ref{fig:samples} with resulting CV folds depicted after 2D $t$-SNE projection.